 This course is designed to introduce you to the field of management consulting from the prospective of both the individual consultant and the consulting firm.
 The goal of the course is to provide you with a practical understanding of the practices and processes used by management consultants.
-We will specifically focus on:
+We will focus on a number of topics, among them:

-- (1) An introduction to the practice of consulting what business consultants do, who they work for and how they create value; - (2) Understanding the life cycle of a consulting project (how to identify and define consulting opportunities, develop proposals, perform business diagnostics, develop solutions, create an effective implementation plan and present findings). - (3) Developing your critical thinking skills, by understanding appropriate frameworks to assess, diagnose, suggest and implement solutions to some of the challenges businesses face.
+- (1) An introduction to the practice of consulting what business consultants do, who they work for and how they create value. - (2) Understanding the life cycle of a consulting project (how to identify and define consulting opportunities, develop proposals, perform business diagnostics, develop solutions, create an effective implementation plan and present findings). - (3) Developing your critical thinking skills, by understanding appropriate frameworks to assess, diagnose, suggest and implement solutions to some of the challenges businesses face.